stylesuxx/rpi-servo-pwm/README.md

 Typical RC servos expect a pulse width between **1000 µs and 2000 µs**, where **1500 µs** is the center position.
 Some servo models support a wider range, e.g., **900–2100 µs**, but you must verify this in your servo's datasheet or test cautiously.
 Increase or decrease values gradually; if the servo starts making crackling or buzzing noises, reduce the range.
 Extended pulse width ranges are usually symmetrical – for example, if you can safely reduce the pulse width by 100 µs, you can usually increase it by a similar amount.

+## Why this library?

+I wanted a deterministic library for one specific use case: **Servo PWM**.
+Existing solutions were often too bloated, included unused features or relied on software-based PWM, which is not timing-accurate.

+This library ensures:

+* **Hardware-only PWM** (no bit-banging fallback)
+* **Predictable timing**, as PWM generation is handled by the Raspberry Pi's PWM hardware module
+* A **minimal, low-overhead interface** tailored for servos (frequency fixed at 50Hz, only pulse width adjustable)

+## Supported platforms

+All Raspberry Pi platforms with kernel hardware PWM support should work.

+It has been tested on the following platforms:

+* Raspberry Pi Zero 2 W (with Raspberry Pi OS Bullseye, Bookworm)

 ## Setup

 This library uses the kernel PWM driver provided by Raspberry Pi OS.
 To enable it, configure the Device Tree Overlay and reboot.

-> Make sure you are not running any other PWM-related software like pigpio(d) for example.
+> Make sure you are not running any other PWM-related software like `pigpiod` for example.

 ### Enable PWM in `/boot/config.txt`